1M0-0K/RecipeBook/README.md

 # Recipe book
-A simple webiste to store recipes.
+A simple website to store recipes.
 It uses a simple API to store, modify and remove recipes.

 ![Website Preview](/screenshots/recipe_book_list.png)